-The key is to start flying low, so you only see the foreground and then you begin increasing in altitude until you can see the entire background layer(s).
+The key is to start flying low, so you only see the foreground.
+Then you begin increasing in altitude until you can see the entire background layer(s).

 For example, you can fly in front of trees to create a powerful motion feeling and then unveil a huge mountain behind the trees in the background.
 You can make this shot more challenging by tilting up like “The Tilt Reveal” while flying pass by the foreground and increasing in altitude.
 And when you find some nice light of the sun in front of you during sunrise or sunset, it makes the shot even more stunning!

 Flying backwards closely passing your subject can also be the start of an unveiling drone shot